Why Inventory Management Matters for Small Businesses

 Cycle Counting vs. Full Inventory Audits

-Both methods support small business inventory management, but they solve different problems.
-Use cycle counts to stay on track week to week, and use full audits to reset your records and confirm totals.
+Both methods support small business inventory management, but they solve different needs.
+Use cycle counts to stay accurate week to week.
+Use full audits to reset records and confirm totals for reporting.

 -